YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 Note that in a typical inductive specification we could require that the set being defined is the samllest fixed-point.
 Here instead we ask for the _largest_, hence the _coinductive manner_.

+** It looks like very complex description of a stream but maybe it is only for me **

 ### Substitution

 A _substitution_ is a list of substitution components.